bit-broker/website/content/en/docs/coordinator/access.md

 {{% /alert %}}

 {{% alert color="warning" %}}
-Reissuing a new access key will invalidate the previous (now old) access key.
+Reissuing a new authorization token will invalidate the previous (now old) authorization token.
 {{% /alert %}}

 ## List of Accesses